Renter-friendly TV Mount Tips for Those Who Are Moving out, Moving in, and Everything in Between

-We’ve talked extensively about finding the right location for a tv.
-Whether that involves choosing the right height for tv-viewing or creating a focal point in an open floor plan, before you start drilling, hammering, or placing your apartment-friendly tv mount in the tv room, you need to first pick the right wall.
+We’ve talked extensively about finding the right location for a TV.
+Whether that involves choosing the right height for TV-viewing or creating a focal point in an open floor plan, before you start drilling, hammering, or placing your apartment-friendly TV mount in the television room, you need to first pick the right wall.

-If you’re still having difficulty visualizing where to put your tv, you can easily create an outline on the wall in a way that won’t cause damage to the paint or drywall.
-Measure the dimensions of your tv and mark them on the wall with a pencil.
-Then, take a roll of painter’s tape and create the outline of your tv.
+If you’re still having difficulty visualizing where to put your TV, you can easily create an outline on the wall in a way that won’t cause damage to the paint or drywall.
+Measure the dimensions of your television and mark them on the wall with a pencil.
+Then, take a roll of painter’s tape and create the outline of your TV.
 If you need to adjust, you can simply pull up the painter’s tape and try again.

 Step 3.
 Locate any studs in the wall.

 Once you’ve determined the right location for your TV, it’s time to locate studs.
 You can of course hang your TV without studs using strong mollies, but a more renter-friendly method that is less damaging to the wall is to secure your wall mount into studs.

 The most efficient way to find studs in the wall is to use a stud finder.
 These can easily be purchased at your local hardware store or online.
 Once you have your stud finder, hold it to the wall you wish to use to display the television.
 If the stud finder beeps while scanning the wall, this indicates there’s a stud under the drywall.